qualuo/dijkstras-algorithm/README.md

 * Graph consists of a weighted 8-connectivity grid.
 * Red is the target.
 * Green (the brightest one) is starting point.
+* Green nodes are the visited nodes.
+Their shortest distance have been found.
-* Blue nodes are the frontier/open/tentative nodes (that have a preliminary shortest distance).
+* Blue nodes are the frontier/open/tentative nodes.
+They have a preliminary shortest distance.
 * Node size indicates weight (smaller = shorter).
 Size is relative.
-* Longer paths are darker, while short and easy paths are brighter.
+* Longer paths are darker, while shorter paths are brighter.
 Shade is relative.
 * White lines show the shortest path to any node from the starting node.
 (Shortest-path tree)
 * Random nodes are removed from the grid.
 * New scenarios are procedurally generated.